 In the summer, Residents enjoy a little league baseball game (and the concession stand) at Roemer Park, splash away at Centennial Water Park, or play a round at the public Wilmette Golf Club.
 The Community Recreation Center offers classes, a full gym, a gymnastics facility, and a senior center.
 Wilmette offers truly excellent recreational opportunities for all of its residents, whether they be four months old or a senior citizen.

 Wilmette also offers some excellent community events.
 Every summer, Wilmette Summerfest offers two days of live music, arts, and children’s events.
 In the fall, the Taste of Wilmette and Kenilworth brings the community together with the best food in the area has to offer.
 On the Fourth of July, the Village puts together a full day of activities including a children’s parade, live music, and, of course, fireworks!

 Looking for great schools?
 Wilmette sends students to two highly ranked public elementary school districts, District 37 and 39.
 Both of these districts feed into the renowned New Trier High School.
 New Trier is often acknowledged as one of the premier public high schools in the country, recently ranking #7 in Newsweek’s ratings.
 The area also offers several prestigious private elementary schools and high schools.
 One of these, St. Joseph School, was recently named a National Blue Ribbon School.
-Without a sliver of doubt, Wilmette takes education seriously.
+Without a doubt, Wilmette takes education seriously.